 Saving his most controversial comments for last, White didn’t seem too fussed about getting the disease that’s devastating the world’s population.

 “Something’s gonna kill us.
 I’m probably going to have a heart attack.
-If the coronavirus is gonna kill me, get the coronavirus!
-Something’s gonna f—— gonna get us eventually.”
+If the coronavirus is going to kill me, get the coronavirus!
+Something’s going to f—— going to get us eventually.”

 Top Rank boss Bob Arum has already blasted White for his comments.

 The 88-year-old Hall of Famer said White had ‘flawed intelligence’ and ‘should be ashamed of himself’ in an interview with CBS.